 Note: This review gives the views of the author, and not the position of the LSE Review of Books blog, or of the London School of Economics.

-Banner image credit: 171022-N-VR594-0004.
+Banner image credit: ‘171022-N-VR594-0004’.
 ‘Big eyes’ binoculars are used to scan the horizon as the guided-missile cruiser USS Princeton (CG 59) transits the Strait of Hormuz Oct.
 22, 2017.
-U.S. Navy photo by Mass Communication Specialist 3rd Class Kelsey J. Hockenberger (US Department of Defense Current Photos Public Domain).
+U.S. Navy photo by Mass Communication Specialist 3rd Class Kelsey J. Hockenberger.
+Image by US Department of Defense Current Photos, licensed as Public Domain.